-Grocery Outlet Holding Corp. has completed its 15th annual Independence from Hunger Food Drive, which successfully raised more than $5 million to support local food banks.
+Grocery Outlet Holding Corp. has completed its 15th annual Independence from Hunger Food Drive, raising more than $5 million to support food banks.

-From June 25-July 31, more than 540 locally-owned and -operated Grocery Outlet stores received donations through in-store and online contributions nationwide.
-Stores also collected pre-assembled grocery bags that were allocated to local food banks.
+From June 25-July 31, more than 540 locally-owned and -operated Grocery Outlet stores nationwide accepted donations in-store and online.
+They also collected pre-assembled grocery bags that were allocated to local food banks.

 “I am incredibly proud of our team at Grocery Outlet for raising more than $5 million in efforts to combat food insecurity,” said Jason Potter, CEO of Grocery Outlet.